contensis/contensis.github.io/README.md

 2. Clone the https://github.com/contensis/contensis.github.io.git repository

 ### GitBook Dependencies
+The best way to install GitBook is via NPM (Node package manager).

+If you've not installed node before header over to the node.js [download page] (https://nodejs.org/en/download/) to find the installer for your OS.
+If you're on windows you'll need to reboot for the PATH variable to take effect.

-The best way to install GitBook is via NPM.
-At the terminal prompt, simply run the following command to install GitBook:
+Once installed at a command prompt, simply run the following command to install GitBook:

 ```
 $ npm install gitbook-cli -g